 Will There Be Refreshments?

-There will be light refreshments served, but these refreshments should not be considered a meal.
+There will be minimal refreshments served such as iced tea, ice water and cookies.
 If you are presenting in the afternoon, please plan on eating lunch prior to the session.

 Where Can I Find Information on Printing My Poster?